spinach/GDImage/README.md

 ## TODOs
 - Handle error cases (when image cannot be found).
 Can offer an errorHandler in the method
 - Provide onCompleteHandler
-- Support more image formats
+- Test with more image formats
 - Write tests
 - Provide placeholer image capabilities
 - Submit public pod